What Are Path Lights?

 How Do I Select Among Metal Types & Finishes?

 VOLT® Path and Area Lights are offered in a variety of metals and finishes.

-- Brass (Antique Bronze Finish).
-This is the most durable and long-lasting metal.
-This is a polish – not a coating.
+- Brass (Antique Bronze Finish) – Our durable brass path lights are built to last a lifetime.
+The antique bronze finish is a polish – not a coating.
 It will never flake or peel.
 It continues to slightly darken and patina as it ages.
-All of our brass fixtures carry a lifetime warranty.
+All of our bronze brass fixtures carry a lifetime warranty.

-- Brass (Black Finish) This has the same durability and longevity as the brass with Antique Bronze Finish.
+- Brass (Black Finish) – Our black brass path lights have the same durability and longevity as the antique bronze ones.
 The black comes from a super-durable powder coat finish.
 These also carry a lifetime warranty.

-- Copper (Raw).
-All of the copper path lights are raw copper with no coating or finish.
+- Copper (Raw) – All of our copper path lights are raw copper with no coating or finish.
 They start out with a coppery metallic sheen then develop a beautiful patina as they age.
-All our copper path lights carry a lifetime warranty.
+Our copper path lights carry a lifetime warranty.